 Adopting a local-first architecture allows companies to enforce clean smart compliance policies without restricting employee efficiency:

-1. Physical Isolation: Ensure all text search, audio transcription, and timecard summaries execute in sandboxed macOS threads with no loopback TCP port exposures or local network dependencies.
+- Physical Isolation: Ensure all text search, audio transcription, and timecard summaries execute inside the app's own native process with no loopback TCP port exposures or local network dependencies.

-2. Audit Log Integrity: Maintain immutable, signed local database logs that guarantee all billing details, task tags, and focus sessions can be verified without transmitting active timelines off-site.
+- Audit Log Integrity: Maintain immutable local database logs that make billing details, task tags, and focus sessions reviewable without transmitting active timelines off-site.

 Conclusion: Security by Design